 Tameika Pittman focuses on web, digital and social media design for MESH, keeping our design sharp and up-to-date.
 She believes in simple and effective digital design combined with an easy user experience.
 Originally from Colorado, Tameika graduated summa cum laude from Arizona State University with a BSD in Visual Communication Design, and honed her digital design skills working with nonprofits such as Equality AZ and The Arizona Humane Society.
 Tameika recently moved to Brooklyn, where she is still trying to find the perfect Thai restaurant.

-Liz Turner is the versatile studio manager for MESH.
+Liz Turner is the Operations Manager at MESH, keeping all things organized and running smoothly.
 She is a graduate of Moore College of Art and Design in Philadelphia.
 Her experience ranges from print design, fine arts, app development, social media management, to press releases and event promotion.
 She has worked to refine her organizational and management skills through her wide range of experience in art and business, and works closely with the local arts community.
 She helped found and is currently the co-director of Apartment Earth Gallery.
 Liz spends any remaining time playing roller derby for the Chemical Valley Rollergirls & WV State All-Stars Roller Derby.